bahrus/mount-polyfill/README.md

 }
 ```

 This allows code that comes into being after the matching elements were found, to "get caught up" on all the matches.

+## Benefits of this API

+Why not just keep the api to a minimum, and just define a callback?
+Or why even have a callback?
+As we will see below, the returned object provides the ability to subscribe to matching elements, so why not just provide the observing part of the equation?

+The answer is I believe it would be useful for bundling engines to be able to expose and categorize in as declarative a manner as possible these common behaviors.

+This api doesn't open up some ability developers currently lack.
+Rather, it strives to make it *easy* to achieve what is currently common but difficult to implement functionality.
+The amount of code necessary to accomplish these common tasks designed to improve the user experience is significant.
+Building it into the platform would potentially:

+1. Give the developer a strong signal to do the right thing, by making lazy loading easy, to the benefit of users with expensive networks.
+2. Allow numerous components / libraries to leverage this common functionality, which could potentially significantly reduce bandwidth.
+3. Potentially by allowing the platform to do more work in the low-level (c/c++/rust?) code, without as much context switching into the JavaScript memory space, we may reduce cpu cycles as well.

 ##  Extra lazy loading